kellel14/ShoppingList_thinkful/README.md

 Build a Shopping List app with Thinkful
 =========================

-Click `Show` in the header to see your app live.
-Updates to your code will instantly deploy and update live.

-Introduction
+Overview
 ==========
+- Click `Show Live` above to see your code changes
 - You will write your code in `public/client.js`
 - You might refer to `views/index.html` and `public/style.css`
 - You can ignore all the other files :)